 How do we work with parents/guardians and pupils?

 We will always contact parents/guardians if we have a concern that a pupil may be presenting with any difficulty impacting on their learning, academically, socially or emotionally.
 We work hard to handle any issues that may be sensitive and voicing concerns may initially come from a teacher or from the SENCO.
 We work closely as a school team with pupils and parents/guardians to unpick difficulties, explain assessments, agree outcomes, plan provision for school and home and then review progress regularly.
 Pupil and parent views are always central to this process.
-We incorporate the pupil’s voice about their strengths, difficulties and targets on their IEP, All about Me profile or a Pupil Passport.
+We incorporate the pupil’s voice about their strengths, difficulties and targets on their Pupil Learning Plan, All about Me profile or a Pupil Passport at transition to Year 7.
 Parents are asked for their own views and contributions about their child’s needs and progress in good time for any meeting.

 Following a range of assessments, pupil progress is reviewed termly and new outcomes set.
 Targets need to be simple for pupils to understand and take ownership of and should be their key learning targets within class.
 Dependent on the level of support needed there may be termly review meetings with the teacher or with the SENCO and any other external agencies involved with the pupil’s provision.
 Please see the information provided below about our register and review procedures.
 We will also review progress and provision for any transition to secondary school.
 We may also review progress during A Team around the Child or Family for appropriate pupils.
 Teachers and the SENCO are of course available to meet at any point by appointment.

 Parents who would like impartial advice about SEN needs are able to contact the Oxfordshire Parent Partnership Service (SENDIASS) at: https://www.oxfordshire.gov.uk/cms/public-site/sendiass-oxfordshire-formerly-parent-partnership